Our team

 Prior to being elected to Parliament, Mary was the CEO of The Foundation for Young Australians and worked with McKinsey & Company and Consolidated Press Holdings.

-Mary also serves as Chair of Global Citizen (Australia) and a Director of Carey Baptist Grammar School.
+Mary also serves as a Director of Global Citizen (Australia) and Carey Baptist Grammar School.

 Janette Dines - Chief Operating Officer